becodeorg/the-start-up-makeEasy/README.md

     * content of the page
     * git conflict
     * choose colors
-    * Fimd the correct image
+    * Find the right image